 A new Speak Up service has been introduced in NHS Forth Valley to help encourage and support you to raise any concerns you have in the workplace.

 The service aims to ensure your voice is heard, make it easier to raise concerns and ensure you feel supported when doing so.
-It is open to local staff, students, volunteers, colleagues in primary care, Serco staff and other contractors we work with.
+It is open to all NHS Forth Valley employees.

 To support the new service, two Speak Up Ambassadors and several Speak Up Advocates, have been appointed available to lend an ear and offer guidance and support.
 They provide a confidential, impartial service where you can discuss concerns in a safe space or just need some support, advice or information.